 433.314 Educational program.
-The Health Division shall institute and carry on an educational program among medical and naturopathic physicians, chiropractors, midwives, potential parents and the public concerning the need for newborn infants to receive vitamin K within 24 hours after birth.
-[1983 c.585 s.4]
+The Department of Human Services shall institute and carry on an educational program among medical and naturopathic physicians, chiropractors, midwives, potential parents and the public concerning the need for newborn infants to receive vitamin K within 24 hours after birth.
+[1983 c.585 §4]